SemanticMediaWiki/SemanticMetaTags/README.md

 ## Tests

-This extension provides unit and integration tests that are run by a [continues integration platform][travis] but can also be executed using `composer phpunit` from the extension base directory.
+This extension provides unit and integration tests that are run by a [continuous integration platform][ci] but can also be executed using `composer phpunit` from the extension base directory.

 ## License